 This doesn't have to be professional quality.
 Keep it simple.
 If you have nothing and you do something, you've already won!
 Do each room separately to quickly find the video later, unless you have a small home or rooms.

 Get up close and personal with serial numbers if they aren't listed on the receipts.
 For any expensive items and electronics, I snap a photo of the receipt and store it in Evernote in a Receipts folder.
-I've gone back so many times to see how much we paid for something, where we purchased it, or to recall a service provider.
+I've gone back many times to see how much we paid for something, where we purchased it, or recall a service provider.

-This video inventory is helpful if something happens in your home and you have to file an insurance report.
+This video inventory is helpful if something happens in your home and you must file an insurance report.
 Most people wouldn't remember everything they had, especially in a stressful situation.
 Storing this video in the cloud, where no one (hopefully) ever has to see it, will give you peace of mind and speed up the process if you have a reason to file a claim.

 Do this once a year between Christmas and New Year's or annually when you renew your insurance policy.

 Using a Video Inventory to donate or offload items

 When moving an elderly family member into a smaller home or assisted living, sometimes the amount of stuff can be overwhelming.
 We don't know what to do with it or who might want it.
 Record a video, store it in the cloud, share with family or friends, and give it a first dibs request to whoever wants that item.
 I wouldn't go in the weeds with this and record each item.
 Still, if something stands out, it's an excellent way for people far away to say they would like Grandma's Scrabble game, Grandpa's favorite chair, or that toolkit that could come in handy.